BuiltInOneDay/BuiltInOneDay.github.io/src/content/blog/post1.md

 # badge: "Demo badge"
 ---

-Today is Day 0 for my profile and me.
-Today I was laid off from a company that I have sent the last 12 years working at.
-I am sad but hopefully that I will move on to some better.
+Today I was laid off from a company that I have spent the last 12 years working at.
+This news is undoubtedly sad, and it's natural to feel a range of emotions like disappointment, uncertainty, and even anger.
+However, I'm hopeful that this unexpected turn of events will lead me to something even better.
+This is a chance to reassess my priorities, explore new career paths, and discover opportunities that I may have missed before.
+I'm determined to use this time to grow, learn, and build a fulfilling future.